 The Ideal of Rulers The Ideal of the Individual Subject Result for the Individual Subject I. Wrong Wrong different and Slavery in appearance and in reality II.
-Wrong Wrong and same Freedom in appearance and slavery in reality III.
+Wrong Wrong same and Freedom in appearance and slavery in reality III.
 Right Wrong Slavery in appearance and in reality (tends to change into real freedom) IV.
-Wrong Right Slavery in appearance and slavery in reality (tends to change either into the
+Wrong Right Slavery in appearance and slavery in reality (tends to change either into the 5th or the 2nd type)